 In England, H Æ N E P cultivation dates back to 800AD.
 In the 16th Century, Henry VIII encouraged farmers to plant the crop extensively to provide materials for the British Naval fleet.
-A steady supply of H Æ N E P was needed for the construction of battleships and their components.
+A steady supply of H Æ N E Pwas needed for the construction of battleships and their components.

-H Æ N E P represents the ultimate regenerative, renewable, biodegradable, fibre, yarn & textile produced with the cleanest eco-friendly processes & minimal carbon footprint to support sustainable development goals in the wider circular economy.
+In the 21st Century, thanks to disruptive, fibre technology innovation, H Æ N E P represents the ultimate regenerative, renewable, biodegradable, fibre, yarn & textile produced with the cleanest eco-friendly processes & minimal carbon footprint to support the United Nations Sustainable Development Goals (SDG's) of 2015.

 H Æ N E P L D N champions Regenerative farming practices & British Textiles and chooses to collaborate with specialist, innovative manufacturers and brands that appreciate a product of high quality, sustainability, and integrity that provides a unique wearing experience.
 It is through our exclusive collaborations that H Æ M A R K™ yarn blends become woven fabrics, knitwear, and accessories.
 The H Æ M A R K™ label on a garment stands for authenticity and guarantees sustainably grown fibre with direct traceability to origin.

 The story of H Æ N E P is one of rediscovery with a history stretching through the centuries.
 H Æ N E P's heritage, authenticity, and sustainability combine to make it one of the most sought-after textile fibres of today.